GeoffreyFClark/Top-Post-Aggregator/README.md

 - SQLite
 - Flask

-To use this application, copy the code, install the required packages using `pip install -r requirements.txt`, and run `python main.py` to view in a web browser at http://127.0.0.1:5000/.
+Usage: Copy the code, install the required packages using `pip install -r requirements.txt`, and simply run `python main.py` to view in a web browser at http://127.0.0.1:5000/.

 ![Frontend example](templates/frontend.png)